Denver Broncos vs. Cincinnati Bengals NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Broncos stats and trends

-- Denver has played 13 games, with seven wins against the spread.
+- Denver has seven wins against the spread in 13 games this year.

-- This season, the Broncos have an against the spread record of 4-1 in their five games as a favorite of 3 points or more.
+- The Broncos are 4-1 ATS when favored by 3 points or more this season.

-- Denver has hit the over in 23.1% of its opportunities this year (three times over 13 games with a set point total).
+- Denver's games this year have gone over the total in three out of 13 opportunities (23.1%).

-- Denver is 6-1 against the spread and 6-1 overall in games when it scores more than 22.5 points.
+- When Denver puts up more than 22.5 points, it is 6-1 against the spread and 6-1 overall.

-- The Broncos have 15 giveaways this season, while the Bengals have 17 takeaways.
+- The Broncos have turned the ball over 15 times this season, two fewer than the Bengals have forced (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Bengals.